 King Rawana

 Rawana was a globally reputed and valued great intellectual.
 He was the author of many books.
 However, parts of few books are found.
 They are the Samaveda, Nadi Prakasha, Kumara Tantra, Uddisha Tantra, Prakrurtha Kamadhenu, and Sivathandawa Sthothra and the Ayurvedic book `Arka Prakasha`.
 His superior acquaintance in Sanskrit can be evaluated from Sivathandawa Sthothra and further he was a proficient Ayurvedic Physician.
 The art of distilling of Arka and the preparation of Asawa was his invention states Ayurvedic history.
 He invented the `Varuni` machine to brew Arka.
 Rawana was the founder of SINDHURAM medicine.
 These medicine cured wounds instantly.
 He was known as Vaidya Shiromani as he rendered valuable service to Ayurveda.
-He was a divine pharmacologist and a Dhayana yogi .
+He was a divine pharmacologist and a Dhayana yogi .there some story,s say rawana is demond.some story say he had ten crown.But Rawana is the historical King of Heladiva.

 Ravana temples,